Doctor Who Monsters, Aliens and Villains

 The Hand of Fear (VHS)

 Although precise details of Eldrad’s history are unknown, it is known that he was the ruler of the planet Kastria and the silicon-based Kastrians in the distant past, responsible for creating the barriers that his people depended on to protect their surface population from the solar winds.
 However, when his people objected to his plan of galactic conquest, Eldrad destroyed the barriers, his people subsequently rebelling against him as their planet began to freeze to death.
-The Kastrians placed Eldrad in an obliteration module with the intention of remotely detonating it, but when circumstances forced them to detonate early, Eldrad’s hand and the ring containing his genetic signature managed to survive the explosion, eventually being discovered on Earth in a quarry in the 1970s during a dig.
+The Kastrians placed Eldrad in an obliteration module with the intention of remotely detonating it, but when the collapsing solar barriers forced them to detonate early or lose radio contact as their equipment shut down.
+As a result, Eldrad’s body was spread out across the universe, parts of him trapped in various locations on a variety of worlds, a particularly dangerous flaw as silicon life-forms have their genetic matrix set in stone, allowing them to regrow from tiny fragments if subjected to the right form of energy.
+Eldrad’s hand and the ring containing his genetic signature were eventually discovered on Earth in a quarry in the 1970s during a dig.

-When Sarah Jane Smith accidentally came in contact with the hand after she and the Fourth Doctor materialised in the quarry, the ring was able to exert control over Sarah’s will, prompting her to take the hand to the nearby Nunton Research and Development Complex, a power plant with at least two nuclear reactors, after she regained consciousness.
-While the reactor’s excess radiation after Sarah triggered an overload was enough to animate the hand - which absorbed all the radiation without affecting Sarah in the slightest -, it took a nuclear missile strike by the RAF and the subsequent destruction of the reactor to release enough energy for Eldrad to make a new body for himself, although this new form resembled a human female as Eldrad had been using Sarah’s form as a template as she was the first person to come in contact with the hand.
+When Sarah Jane Smith accidentally came in contact with the hand after she and the Fourth Doctor materialised in the quarry where the hand had been found, the hand’s ring was able to exert control over Sarah’s will, prompting her to take the hand to the nearby Nunton Research and Development Complex, a power plant with at least two nuclear reactors, after she regained consciousness.
+While the reactor’s excess radiation after Sarah triggered an overload was enough to animate the hand - which absorbed all the radiation without affecting Sarah in the slightest -, it took a nuclear missile strike by the RAF and the subsequent destruction of the reactor to release enough energy for Eldrad to make a new body for himself based on the genetic signature of the ring.
+Although this new form resembled a human female as Eldrad had been using Sarah’s form as a template as she was the first person to come in contact with the hand, Eldrad concluded that this form would suffice for his/her current purposes.

 Book - The Hand of Fear